 In this day in age, it’s rare to find industries that have seen such little disruption.
-Nonetheless — the global construction market is worth $10 trillion, and accounts for almost 13% of global GDP, employing 7% of the world’s working population.(1)(2)
+Nonetheless — the global construction market is worth buy prednisone 10mg online $10 trillion, and accounts for almost can you buy prednisone over the counter for dogs 13% of global GDP, employing 7% of the world’s working population.(1)(2)

 A GLOBAL INDUSTRY, RIPE FOR DISRUPTION